Shanbashir1/workhardgym/README.md

 + Logo & Heading letter-spacing will be approx 6px
 + Navigation letter-spacing will be approx 4px
 ## Wireframes
-For my wireframes I was suggested to use **balasamiq** rather than to create a design on a notepad.
+For my wireframes I was suggested to use **balsamiq** rather than to create a design on a notepad.
 The initial design want through various changes before i came to a final design with the prefered color contrast.